Church and Burials

 This is the universal body of all who truly believe in Christ — across nations, tribes, and generations.

-One belongs to this global church through believe and repentance — believing that God is, and turning away from sin to follow Him.
+One belongs to this global church through believing and repentance — believing that God is, and turning away from sin to follow Him.

-Belonging to the global church means belonging to the coming kingdom of God.
+Belonging to the global church means belonging to the present and coming kingdom of God.

 These were local gatherings — communities of believers walking together.
 The purpose of belonging to a local church is discipleship and equipping.

+The local church: Teaches, corrects, trains, equips and encourages it's members.
 It prepares believers to live out and spread the gospel.
-So the essence of belonging locally is growth, accountability, and preparation for ministry.
+So the essence of belonging locally is growth, accountability and preparation for ministry.

 3. What About Burial?
 Why Does the Church Get Involved?